OpenEvalProject/evals/manuscripts/elife-97399/v1/manuscript.md

 According to Perin et al., 2011, at an intersomatic distance of 91.6 ± 0.171 μm, the expected connection probability is 16.9% for each paired recording.
 Assuming they are independent, we would expect greater than 50% probability of getting at least one connection after just three paired recordings.
 According to binomial probability theory, we had a probability of 89% to find 3 connections with 29 paired recordings.

 Figure 3 shows a connectivity matrix (as in Figure 1B), a spatial representation of the cells patched cells and connection probed, as well as a representative connection found between two cells.
 The matrix in Figure 3A shows the whole cell current clamp protocol described previously (black traces in leftmost column).
 During paired recordings, one cell would be stimulated in current clamp (traces along the diagonal).
 Recording color corresponds to a pair of cells tested for connectivity as in Figure 1, where each color has two traces because each pair of cells can be connected bidirectionally.
-The nomenclature for each row and column is n.p where n represents the cell number, in this case ranging from 1 to 7, since 7 total cells were patched between both pipettes, and p labeled either a or b represents each of the two pipettes.
+The nomenclature for each row and column is $n.p$ where $n$ represents the cell number, in this case ranging from 1 to 7, since 7 total cells were patched between both pipettes, and $p$ labeled either a or b represents each of the two pipettes.
 Cell 7 exhibited signs of decreased cell health, likely due to the duration of the experiment and increasing physical disruptions to the slice during patch-walking.
 The representative connection shown in more detail in Figure 3C was found between cells 1 and 2, with pre-synaptic cell 1 (black) stimulated and cell 2 (red) recording in voltage clamp the post synaptic currents elicited.

 ![Figure 3.](https://cdn.elifesciences.org/articles/97399/elife-97399-fig3-v1.jpg)